Sumith2104/Flux-ServerBased/README.md

 > It will not work properly on platforms like Vercel, Render, Railway, or inside Docker containers, because those environments don't provide reliable local file storage.

 ---
+## 🖥️ Recommended Hardware

+Fluxbase is lightweight but benefits from stable, persistent storage and a decent processor.
+Here’s what we recommend:

+###⚡ Recommended for Production (Dedicated Server / VPS)

+- CPU: Quad-core or better (Intel Xeon, AMD Ryzen, or similar)
+- RAM: 4–8 GB (more if you have many users/projects)
+- Storage: 20+ GB SSD (fast read/write improves performance)
+- OS: Ubuntu 22.04 LTS or similar Linux distro (most reliable for servers)
+- Backup: External storage or automated snapshot backup recommended
+---

 ## ✨ Features